 • She drew her bow and got ready for the contest.

-Other ways to say: Prepare, get ready
+Other ways to say: Prepare, get ready, brace yourself

 17. Aim true

-Example Sentence:
+Example Sentences:

 • If you aim true, you’ll do the right thing.